Haseebshahzad123/Python_Amazon_Sales_Analysis/README.md

 Geographical sales distribution
-Comparison of sales channels or fulfillment methods Analysis of cancelled, shipped, and delivered orders Insights into B2B sales and their characteristics **Potential Next Steps:**<BR>
+Comparison of sales channels or fulfillment methods Analysis of cancelled, shipped, and delivered orders Insights into B2B sales and their characteristics<BR>
+**Potential Next Steps:**<BR>
 Depending on the specific goals of the analysis, the project could be extended to include:
 Identifying and analyzing patterns or trends in the sales data